Slackadays/Hajime/README.md

 # Why C++?
 I decided to make this script in C++ to help me learn it, as well as get at least acceptable performance no matter how many features I add.
 There's also a lot of standard libraries available for C++ and that might be an advantage over something like shell script.
+Plus, "Modern C++" features are great for memory safety and beautifying code.

 # What's up With That Name?
 "Hajime" is "begin" in Japanese.
 I know this because I hear it every time I train with my judo instructor.